Carrie Astor Wilson: Personal life

 Her husband died on April 1, 1926, in New York City, and he was buried at Woodlawn Cemetery in the Bronx.
 In his will, Carrie received their residence and all of its belongings, and their sons inherited the residual estate, including funds left by their paternal grandfather in trust for them.

 Carrie lived another twenty-two years and died on September 13, 1948, at the home of her son Richard, 1 Sutton Place (the former home of Anne Harriman Vanderbilt).
-At the time of her death, she was the last surviving child of her parents.
+She was the last surviving child of her parents.
 After a funeral at Trinity Church, she was buried alongside her husband at Woodlawn Cemetery.
 After her death, her former home was sold to the Indian Government to house their diplomats in New York for $500,000.

 In popular culture

 In the HBO series The Gilded Age, Carrie is a recurring character portrayed by actress Amy Forsyth.